 Wild radish (Raphanus sativus) was present in Year 2 in smaller amounts than Year 1 but was a significant presence around the periphery of the restoration area.
 During Years 3 and 4, wild radish continued to be a common invader in the restoration site, especially in the hillside area (Sites 3-A and 3-B).
 Radish was less dense in areas with established native cover (e.g., saltgrass and Canadian horseweed) and denser in areas with little to no native cover.
 Prior to restoration activities occurring in November 2020, radish was removed from the site.
 After planting and seeding in Sites 3-A and 3-B, moderate amounts of wild radish occurred along the hillside and were hand removed.
+In Year 6, wild radish continued to sprout up in Sites 1-A, 3-A, and 3-B intermixed with native vegetation but most was removed before seed became viable.
 Radish is an herbaceous annual that frequently invades disturbed areas, including roadsides, and can also be found in wetland areas (Holloran et al. 2004).
 Wild radish can grow up to three feet or taller and reproduces only by seed.
-Seeds can remain viable for long periods of time and can germinate in spring on fall depending on weather.
+Seeds can remain viable for long periods of time and can germinate in spring or fall depending on weather.
 Wild radish plants with seeds present will be bagged and removed from the site.
 Removal can occur manually by hand or weed wrench.
 Plants should be hand removed before seeds are formed.
-Additional recommendations for this species during Year 4 include controlling wild radish within the restoration site and expanding perimeter maintenance activities.
+Additional recommendations for this species during Year 7 include controlling wild radish within the restoration site and expanding maintenance activities along the perimeter.